bufbuild-ru/docs/docs/cli/modules-workspaces/index.md

 - _OWNER_ is either a user or organization within the BSR ecosystem.
 - _REPOSITORY_ is storage for all versions of a single module.

-The module's `name` uniquely identifies it in the BSR, which allows it to be referenced as a dependency, consumed as an SDK, and much more.See the [`buf.yaml` documentation](../../configuration/v2/buf-yaml/) for full descriptions of its configuration options, and the [lint](../../lint/overview/) and [breaking change detection](../../breaking/overview/) documentation for full descriptions of their options and rules.
+The module's `name` uniquely identifies it in the BSR, which allows it to be referenced as a dependency, consumed as an SDK, and much more.

+See the [`buf.yaml` documentation](../../configuration/v2/buf-yaml/) for full descriptions of its configuration options, and the [lint](../../lint/overview/) and [breaking change detection](../../breaking/overview/) documentation for full descriptions of their options and rules.

 ## Buf operations in the workspace